 The Rocky Ridge View Trail

-After the Devils Hole Trail, the ridge gets much narrower and the views improve dramatically.
+After an intersection with the Devils Hole Trail, the ridge gets much narrower and the views improve dramatically.
 This is the most scenic part of the trail.

 The Rocky Ridge View Trail